Werck-der-buecher/GlyphData/README.md

 11. splatter background noise

 **Notes**
-- The output of this process is divided into three subdirectories: "_sized", "_residual", and "composite".
+- The output of this process is divided into three subdirectories: "_resized", "_residual", and "composite".
 For further processing, e.g., for stylization with AdaAttN, you want to use "composite" as the image source.
 There, the augmented images are stored.
 - Please note that the number of augmentations you specify in the command below is *per rasterized glyph*.
 For example, if you have 250 rasterized glyphs and define "num-augmentation" as 20, you'll obtain 250*20=5000 augmented images.

 ```bash